jcayers20/mkdocs-autoapi/docs/usage.md

-    For this project, it may or may not be desirable to include the `tools` directory in the API reference and we probably don't want to include the `*py` files in the top-level directory.
+    For this project, it may or may not be desirable to include the `tools` directory in the API reference and we probably don't want to include the `*.py` files in the top-level directory.
 To exclude these items, we can set `project_root` to `src`:

     ```yaml title="mkdocs.yml"